ZKNoxHQ/ZKN-PRIVACYHW/README.md

 #  ZKN-PRIVACYHW

-Tools to protect the private element from malware when signing using eddsa-poseidon over baby-jujub curve.
+Tools to protect the private element from malware with a hardware wallet when signing using eddsa-poseidon over baby-jujub curve.

 ## SIDELOADING THE APP